Ingentive-Limited/AILearningPath/TROUBLESHOOTING.md

 ### When to Seek Help
 - Issues persist after trying suggested solutions
 - Errors are not covered in this guide
-- Need clarification on KiloCode capabilities
+- Need clarification on AI coding assistant capabilities
 - Encountering environment-specific problems

 ### How to Report Issues